newton-physics/mujoco-usd-converter/CONTRIBUTING.md

-# Contributing to mjc-usd-converter
+# Contributing to mujoco-usd-converter

-If you are interested in contributing to mjc-usd-converter, your contributions will fall into three categories:
+If you are interested in contributing to mujoco-usd-converter, your contributions will fall into three categories:
 1. You want to report a bug, feature request, or documentation issue
 2. You want to implement a feature or bug-fix for an outstanding issue
 3. You want to propose a new Feature and implement it

-In all cases, first search the existing [GitHub Issues](https://github.com/NVIDIA-Omniverse/mjc-usd-converter/issues) to see if anyone has reported something similar.
+In all cases, first search the existing [GitHub Issues](https://github.com/newton-physics/mujoco-usd-converter/issues) to see if anyone has reported something similar.

-If not, create a new [GitHub Issue](https://github.com/NVIDIA-Omniverse/mjc-usd-converter/issues/new/choose) describing what you encountered or what you want to see changed.
+If not, create a new [GitHub Issue](https://github.com/newton-physics/mujoco-usd-converter/issues/new/choose) describing what you encountered or what you want to see changed.
 If you have feedback that is best explained in code, feel free to fork the repository on GitHub, create a branch demonstrating your intent, and either link it to the GitHub Issue or open a Pull Request back upstream.
 See [Code Contributions](#code-contributions) for more details.

 Whether adding details to an existing issue or creating a new one, please let us know what companies are impacted.